StepTowardSuccessOfficial/StepTowardSuccess/index.md

  - Permission to take part in the competitions held by **StepTowardSuccess**.
  - Get certificate From **StepTowardSuccess**.
  - The most active and intelligent students were invited to work with me as a team for my upcoming projects.
+## What you have to do?

+you have to just send videos, photos, and audios of your passion in the google classroom. those passion is of good level were upgraded and got chance to get success.

+## For what you are, waiting join today!!